briantracy/projects/systemb/bdig/README.md

   * symlinked python -> python3 and got bazel fuzz targets in place
 * Feb 3
   * Install LLVM and use it to get bazel fuzz testing to work
+* Mar 17
+  * Switch to makefile, dns name encoding works for `"abc.xyz"` and `"abc..xyz"`.
+Not sure if this is a valid domain name though.